azhadsyed/housing/README.md

 - [ ] Containerize the application
 - [ ] Deploy using DigitalOcean

-Flask Tests: What are all the things that need to work for this app to work?

-1. The model actually has to be a model
-2. Values actually validate - I thought IntegerField was implicit??
-3. Bug - Why do posts that should validate sometimes not?

 Mean Encoding

 - [ ] Implement mean-target encoding with k-fold regularization for cat. variables